 The Hong Kong–China dispute has spilled over into Australian cities.
-Not just because of our high Chinese immigrant population but because of activities and espionage the Chinese Communist Party engages in Australia.
-Pro Hong Kong protests have been flooded by pro
+Not just because of our high Chinese immigrant population, but because of activities and espionage in which the Chinese Communist Party engages in Australia.
+Pro-Hong Kong protests have been flooded by pro

-It is concerning that we are supposed to be all Australians yet we are increasing seeing another state, a totartarian one as well influtrate our population and politics.
+It is concerning that we are supposed to be all Australians yet we are increasingly seeing another state, a totalitarian one at that, infiltrate our population and politics.

 We have seen our politicians come under the influence of Chinese Communist Party agents, normally businessmen in recent times.
 The most famous of course was former Labor Senator Sam Dastyari.
-His NSW Labor Party was exposed at the Independent Commission Against Corruption of accepting an illegal $100,00 donation from Chinese business Huang Xiangmao who has been banned from Australia
+His NSW Labor Party was exposed at the Independent Commission Against Corruption of accepting an illegal $100,000 donation from Chinese businessman Huang Xiangmao who has been banned from Australia

-To gain a greater understanding of how deep the Chinese communist party influence is in Australia, plus the various human rights abuses they are committing on their own people is Shan Ju Lin.
-She is from Taiwan which China would like to annex.
+Providing a greater understanding of how deep the Chinese Communist Party influence is in Australia, plus the various human rights abuses they are committing on their own people, is Shan Ju Lin.
+She is from Taiwan, which China would like to annex.

 Shan ran in the Queensland state election in 2017 as an independent candidate for the seat of Bundamba in her town of Ipswich.
 She is known throughout her area for holding the annual World Harmony Day.
-She’s been on the show before, given unique insight I thought she would be the perfect person to go to discuss the current China crisis in Australia.
+She’s been on the show before and given her unique insight I thought she would be the perfect person to go to discuss the current China crisis in Australia.